 From Janitor to Executive

-From janitor to executive Dr. Lonnie Howard, San Jacinto College Class of 1993, was told in elementary school that he was not college material.
-Defying the odds, born in a small shack that had no running water, a first-generation minority student, and placed in developmental classes, Dr. Howard not only attended college, but he excelled, earning five degrees.
-He now serves as president and CEO of Clover Park Technical College, a two year college located near Tacoma, Washington.
+Dr. Lonnie Howard, San Jacinto College Class of 1993, was told in elementary school that he was not college material.
+Born in a small shack without running water, Howard defied the odds by becoming the first person in his family to attend college.
+As a first-generation student placed in developmental classes, Howard was not expected to excel in life.
+He proved the naysayers wrong, earning five college degrees, and now serves as president and CEO of Clover Park Technical College, a two-year college located near Tacoma, Washington.

 After barely graduating from high school, attending college seemed remote.
 Academically ill-prepared and with no financial resources, he had few options except to join the U.S. Army.
-Following military service, with few marketable skills, he took the first job he could find as a janitor in “a very dirty industrial shop.”
+After leaving the military, Howard had few marketable skills.
+He took the first job he could find as a janitor in “a very dirty industrial shop.”
 Through diligence, he worked his way up to a welder’s helper and eventually to a mid-level management position.
-As a journeyman welder in the North Channel area, he found himself laid off and heard about the San Jacinto College welding technology program.
+As a journeyman welder in the North Channel area, he was laid off and decided to pursue college.

-Having unsuccessfully tried another two-year college almost a decade earlier, but still wanting a degree, he hesitated to enroll at San Jacinto College.
-“When I visited the campus, I found a friendly and encouraging environment,” he commented.
-“The faculty and staff were simply amazing, giving me much needed confidence.
+Having unsuccessfully tried another two-year college almost a decade earlier, he hesitated to enroll at San Jacinto College.
+However, that all changed after just one visit.
+“When I visited the campus, I found a friendly encouraging environment,” he commented.
+“The faculty and staff were simply amazing, giving me much-needed confidence.
 Despite requiring developmental classes, I remembered my mother’s favorite saying as child, ‘It doesn’t really matter where you start, the important thing is where you finish.’
 So I was hopeful that San Jacinto College would help me get on track.”

-As an alumnus of two community colleges, and now serving as president of a two-year technical college, Dr. Howard knows firsthand about the value such institutions provide.
+As an alumnus of two community colleges and now serving as president of a two-year technical college, Howard knows firsthand about the value of such institutions.
 “Not everyone wants or needs a formalized four-year college degree,” he said.
 “Some want to earn a one-year certificate, learning entry-level skills for immediate employment.
-Others opt for associate degrees to enter the job market with professional-technical skills.
+Others opt for associate degrees to enter the job market with professional and technical skills.
 And for those pursuing bachelor’s degrees, two-year colleges offer more affordable transfer options.
 Also, two-year colleges provide professional development and workforce solutions for business and industry.”

 To read more about Dr. Howard, visit http://bit.ly/1NOLAYK.